Souk21/jsfx-lint/README.md

 Default severity: `warning`

 Slider identifier is not a valid EEL2 identifier.
-It must start with an alphanumerical character or '_' and can only contain letters, numbers, commas and underscores.
+It must start with an alphanumeric character or '_', and can only contain letters, numbers, commas and underscores.

 ```
 slider1:gain-db=0<0,1,1>Gain dB